Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 May need tooth filing or other adjustments before cementing with permanent cement

-Do provisional crowns hurt?
+Do temporary crowns hurt?

-If you experience discomfort or minor pain, you can try some home remedies for relief, but if the pain becomes severe, or you experience prolonged temporary crown pain after a week, it's time to call your dentist.
+If you experience discomfort or minor pain, you can try some home remedies for relief, but if the pain becomes severe or you experience prolonged temporary crown pain after a week, it’s time to call your dentist.

 Rules for eating and chewing